 In fact, 75% of small businesses have a marketing plan, and those that do are 6.7 times more likely to report success than those without one (SimpleTexting).

+The message is clear: creating a marketing plan is not just a nice-to-have, it’s a necessity for success.
 But how do you actually build a startup marketing plan?
 If you’ve never done it before, it can feel intimidating.

 The good news is, it doesn’t have to be a 100-page formal document.
 For a startup or SME, a lean, focused plan that you actually use is far more valuable than a bulky binder that gathers dust.